Environmental impact

 The world’s climate is out of balance.
 It is in danger of tipping over, of breaking down.
 Temperatures have already risen to levels which endanger man and nature.

 EAMO is about healing.
 It is a method to ‘put the brakes on global warming’.
 The best way to do this is to stop our carbon-driven economy and use carbon-free technology instead.
 The problem is, however, that it is too late to rely completely on new, carbon-free technology.
 It will take too long.
 The arctic ice is melting, water levels are rising, climate is getting out of control.
-Global warming has become so severe that we have to use green house gas removal techniques.
+Also bear in mind that changing to renewables does nothing about the GHG already in the atmosphere.

 This is what methane removal does.
 In comparison to CO2 removal methane removal is much easier, more efficient, more natural and much cheaper.
 It is the ‘lowest hanging fruit’ of all GHG removal techniques.
 Since it is enhancing an existing process, we can study it at work in our current atmosphere.
-As we add ISA to the atmosphere already, we can study man-made ISA dispersion now.
-We need not rely on computer modelling or fragile assumptions, but can study the whole process in the atmosphere in real time.
+We need not rely on computer modelling or laboratory tests (we do all that too), but can study the whole process in the atmosphere in real time.

 But still: We must be absolutely sure that nothing can go wrong.
-Environmental impact studies will help us in reaching this certainty.
-And, even better, we will measure the effects.
-It is possible to measure the methane (and other GHG) content of the atmosphere from orbit, using satellites.
+Environmental Impact Assessments, which are a legal requirement before we can even do a field test, will help us in reaching this certainty.
+And, even better, we will measure the effects when they happen.
+It is possible to measure the methane (and other GHG) content of the atmosphere from orbit, using satellites, or locally, using drones.

 A global view on methane (8)